Expo 2020 Dubai

 The cone is not only the centrepiece of the pavilion; it is also the heart of the indoor climate system.
 Cool air flows into the cone, moving on into the main entrance hall at the end of the pavilion, which results in a cool indoor climate system throughout the whole structure.
 The choice of systems used to create the climate was also made with circularity and reuse in mind: all the main components were rented for the relevant period and will be returned at the end of the Expo.

+An example of one of these systems is the adiabatic cooling system, designed by Witteveen+Bos.
+The air is cooled by the evaporation of water sprayed into the area through small nozzles.
 As the main engineers of the climate system for the Netherlands Pavilion, Witteveen+Bos is proud to have been able to integrate Dutch innovations – such as the rainmaker and the solar panels – into the overall systems design.
 This integration makes the design a truly collaborative effort.

 Plants and panels